 The other producers don’t fail Nems though.
 Variant Dash gives a pleasant piano and violin melody for the personal and touching “I Got You” ode to his mom.
 Chi Bheats produces a very Chi track for Nems on “The Thirst Is Real,” which is almost ironic given that earlier on the album he mocked speed rappers.
 Still I find myself drawn back to Joe Josh again and again, who jacks some classic R&B for “Robbery,” and Nems is so inspired he winds up singing.
 “Take It Away” may be his crowning achievement.

 As studies in contradictions go, Nems is one of the more fascinating you can find in hip-hop.
 He may growl and snarl his way through songs like a New York stereotype sprung to life, and he may spew hateful slurs at a rate that would make George Takei blush, but there’s clearly an intellectual thug underneath the surface.
 It’s not even DEEP under the surface – we’re talking half an inch or less.
 This is a rapper who confesses he’d spend up to two hours on one bar, just thinking of the perfect punchline to impress his peers and strike fear into his enemies.
-The reality is the more Nems tells us to fuck off, the more he actually wants us to love what he does.
-He’s rough around the edges, but if you like gritty hip-hop, he’s not hard to love.
+The reality is the more Nems tells us to fuck off, the more he actually wants us to care about what he does.
+He’s rough around the edges, but if you like gritty hip-hop, Nems is not hard to love.

 Nems :: Fuck Your Love